-The 2018 Celluloid Bainbridge Film Festival presents a look back at the highlights from two decades of showcasing films with a Bainbridge connection.
-From feature-length dramas to documentaries, comedy shorts, and experimental music videos, the films in this year’s lineup represent the creativity, the hilarity, and the heart that have defined Celluloid from the very beginning.
+The 2018 Celluloid Bainbridge Film Festival presented a look back at the highlights from two decades of showcasing films with a Bainbridge connection.
+From feature-length dramas to documentaries, comedy shorts, and experimental music videos, the films in the 2018 lineup represented the creativity, the hilarity, and the heart that have defined Celluloid from its very beginning.

-The lineup of films is curated by Kathleen Thorne, the festival’s founder and mastermind, and TJ Faddis, former long-time manager of the Historic Lynwood Theatre.
+The lineup of films was curated by Kathleen Thorne, the festival’s founder and mastermind, and TJ Faddis, former long-time manager of the Historic Lynwood Theatre.

 CELLULOID BAINBRIDGE 2018 FEATURED FILM:

 This comedy-drama film was written and directed by Rob Burnett, based on the 2012 novel The Revised Fundamentals of Caregiving by Bainbridge Island author Jonathan Evison, who will do a Q&A after the film.
 It stars Paul Rudd, Craig Roberts, and Selena Gomez.
 A writer retires after a personal tragedy and becomes a disabled teen’s caregiver.
 When the two embark on an impromptu road trip, their ability to cope is tested as they start to understand the importance of hope and friendship.